What is the Healthiest Crust for Pizza? Top Nutritious Options Explained

 Why it’s great:

-• Extremely high in protein and low in carbs
+Extremely high in protein – Ideal for muscle recovery and satiety.

-This crust works best with simple toppings like tomato sauce, mozzarella, and fresh herbs.
+This crust pairs best with simple toppings like tomato sauce, fresh mozzarella, and herbs, letting the flavors shine.

 Ancient Grain Pizza Crusts